Projects

 Website

 The website I produced was just a small part of the work I have done for this charity, which also included building numerous backend systems for simpler data processing and management through a central CRM.
-As part of my ongoing role in this organisation, I also ensure IT systems and practices are compliant with data protection law and am the point of contact for all technical assistance.
+As part of my ongoing role in this organisation, I am also the point of contact for all technical assistance.

 Secondary School Projects